What we know about victims of Texas outlet mall shooting

 He was killed by a law enforcement officer who was on the scene and rushed to the gunfire.

 Eight people were killed and seven others injured.
-As of Sunday evening, Allen Fire Chief Jonathan Boyd said three wounded people were in critical condition and four were stable.
+As of Sunday evening, Allen fire department chief Jonathan Boyd said that of the injured, three were in critical condition, while four were stable.

 While details are yet to emerge about the gunman and what led up to the horror attack, the identities of those killed are coming to light.